Virginia Destroyers: 2012 season

-Schottenheimer abruptly resigned due to lack of payment shortly before the start of the 2012 season.
+Schottenheimer abruptly resigned shortly before the start of the 2012 season.
+Though failure to pay was a factor in his departure, it became known several years later that he was in the early stages of Alzheimer's disease.
 Kurt Schottenheimer, Marty's younger brother and longtime defensive assistant, was given the head coach position on September 18.
-The assistant coaches were Bret Muncey, Bill Lavoroni, Kurt Gouveia, and Terry Shea.
+The assistant coaches were Bret Munsey, Bill Lavoroni, Kurt Gouveia, and Terry Shea.
 The front office in 2012 was manned by John Wuerhmann and Vice President of Sales John Castleberry, who was also the play-by-play broadcaster in 2011.
 Print journalists included Paul White of the Hampton Daily Press; Tom Robinson covered the Destroyers (albeit in an often disparaging manner) for The Virginian-Pilot.

 After a promising 2011 season in which the Destroyers drew over 12,000 fans to all three home games, attendance plummeted in 2012, prompted in part by uncertainty over whether the league would even play their 2012 season.
 The team's second home game was so poorly attended that the league refused to release an attendance total for the first and only time in league history.
 On the field, the team's performance also suffered, tying for last place in the league at the time of the league's suspension.